Gabverz/Gabverz/README.md

 of experience in industrial environments (chemicals and coatings).
 My tech skills combine Power BI, DAX, Python, SQL and ETL with real-world machine learning projects — demand forecasting, predictive models with R² > 0.95, and NLP-based classification.
-At BASF and Sherwin-Williams, I automated data pipelines, reduced reporting time by 25%, and accelerated operational analysis by up to 90%.
+In multi-national companies industrial sites, I automated data pipelines, reduced reporting time by 25%, and accelerated operational analysis by up to 90%.

 My industrial background reinforces these skills through KPI governance, report automation, and data-driven decision-making that supported measurable